anushas-dev/jinja2-template-examples/README.md

 # jinja2-template-examples

-The example coverer te following filters for the string manipulation for Jinja Templating:
+The example cover the following filters for the string manipulation for Jinja Templating:
 - Title
 - Upper
 - Lower